Deliver and Follow-up with Partner Organizations

 Recommendations

-Prepare a simple document that provides recommendations based on standard preservations practices.
+Prepare a simple document that provides recommendations based on standard preservation practices.
 Focus on the types of collection materials processed during the workshop as well as any other materials the partner organization identified as a priority.
 A CAW Recommendations Template is available.
 The recommendations should include:

 • General recommendations